rsm-gh/build-deb/README.md

               If you set "Installed-Size: DEB_BUILDER_SIZE" in the control file, the size of the package will automatically be substituted.

 BUILD_DEB Options File
-       It is possible of using some more options and setting default arguments when building packages thanks to the BUILD_DEB file.
+       It is possible to use some more options and set default arguments when building packages thanks to the BUILD_DEB file.
               Some of the options are: Setting default arguments, adding the package to a reprepro repository, copying the changelog, changing the tar.gz location, etc..
        For more information generate a BUILD_DEB file "build-deb -o" and see its content